smpapik/smpapik.github.io/README.md

 ### Resume
 [Suzanne Papik Resume](https://smpapik.github.io/SuzannePapik.pdf)

-### Computer Languages
+### Skills and Languages
-I am proficient in SAS, R, Python, and Microsoft Office, Minitab, and JMP.
+I am proficient in SAS, R, SQL, Python, Microsoft Office, Minitab, and Tableau.

 ### LinkedIn
 If you would like to check out my LinkedIn page, you can find it [here](https://www.linkedin.com/in/suzanne-papik-6958a9125/)